The resistance tester is used to measure the resistance of the earth is called Earth Resistance Tester.

 |04.||It is used to measure the resistance of earthing pit.||It is used for measuring the insulation resistance of the motor winding cable, etc.|

 |05.||Its measurements are in Ohms.||Its measurements are in Mega Ohms.|

-Accomplishing satisfaction is a tough task while securing a place or an area.
-But Earth Resistance Tester allows the engineers to skip a hard time by telling them exactly what voltage or current to focus upon.
+Accomplishing satisfaction is a tedious task while securing a place or an area.
+But Earth Resistance Tester allows the engineers to skip a hard time by telling them accurately what voltage or current to focus upon.
 Thus, saving a lot of time.